Thirumoorthy hills

-Thirumoorthy Temple is situated at the foot of the Thirumoorthy hills or Thirumoorthi hills adjoining the Thirumoorthy dam.
-The scenic beauty of the Anamalai hill range of Western Ghats, includes the cascading water to the Thirumoorthy reservoir from the Panchalingam Falls.
+Thirumoorthy hills or Thirumoorthi hills adjoin the Thirumoorthy dam.
+The features of the Anamalai hill range of Western Ghats, include the cascading water to the Thirumoorthy reservoir from the Panchalingam Falls.
 A perennial stream flows by the side of the Sri Amanalingeswarar temple.
-The presiding deity is called Amanalingeswara.

 History

 It is believed that a few thousand years ago Atri Maharishi along with his wife Anusuya devi lived here.
 Sage Narada praised Anusuya's "pativratyam" (Devotion to husband) a lot before the wives of Brahma-Vishnu-Shiva making them jealous of her.
 They requested their husbands to reduce her pativratyam.
 Brahma, Vishnu and Shiva went to Anusuya as guests when Atri was not there at home and asked her to serve them food.
 When she agreed to do so, they said that they will accept her alms on the condition that she serves them without wearing clothes.
 Anusuya falls into a dilemma.
 If she comes without clothes in front of other men her pativratyam will be reduced.
 If she refuses then that is dishonour to the guests and they can take away all the power of Atri.
 Anusuya felt that the three guests who asked such a strange favour are not normal people since they are trying to place her in a tricky situation.
 Anasuya prayed to her husband in her mind and said that she doesn't have any fear serving them without clothes as she is not affected by lust.
 Since the guests asked for alms saying "Bhavati Bhiksham Dehi" (Oh Mother!
 Give us some food) and indirectly called her a mother.
 She decided that she will consider them as her children and serve them as requested.
 Because of her greatness and as per her thinking by the time she came to serve food the three gods became small children and her breasts started producing milk.
 She then breastfed them and put them to sleep in a cradle.
 Atri came back afterwards and hearing the story from Anusuya praised the three gods sleeping in the cradle.
 They woke up in their original form and praised Anusuya's pativratyam and gave her a boon.
 Anasuya requested that these three should be born as her children—the incarnation of Shiva, Vishnu and Brahma as sage Durvasa, Dattatreya and the moon-god Chandra.
 Also, on seeing the power of devoting Anusuya devi, the Thiru Moorthi's blessed the couple and hence the place is known as Thiru Moorthi hills.
-It has an old temple with beautiful setting and some rare sculptures with a spacious front hall.
+It has an old temple with some rare sculptures with a spacious front hall.